RubendeBruin/DAVE/docs/groups.md

 - implement "creates(node)".
 This function returns True if the manager creates node "node".
 This means no python code needs to be exported for node "node"
 - take care of the creation of the managed nodes for which creates(node) returns True.

+Managers may:

+- change the parent of a managed node and
+- change the _parent_for_code_export property of that node (see circular references)

 ### Editing